 - $100,000 in other types of health insurance benefits

 - $250,000 in withdrawal and cash values

-*The maximum amount of protection for each individual, regardless of the number of policies or contracts, is $300,000, except special rules apply with regard to hospital, medical and surgical insurance benefits for which the maximum amount of protection is $500,000.
+*The maximum amount of protection for each individual, regardless of the number of policies or contracts, is $300,000, except special rules apply with regard to health benefit plan benefits for which the maximum amount of protection is $500,000.

 Refer to the Act (215 ILCS 5/531.03) for other policies and contracts, or portions thereof, which are excluded from coverage.